Benchmarking Unified Face Attack Detection via Hierarchical Prompt Tuning: UniAttackDataPlus

-\textbf{ID Partition Protocol $P1$.} Simply merging existing PAD and FFD datasets can cause models to focus on ID noise rather than discriminative features.
-To address this, we leverage the ID consistency of UniAttackData+.
-In this protocol, we train the model on a selected subset of identities, using the remaining identities for validation and testing.
+\textbf{Identity Division Protocol $P1$.} Simply merging existing PAD and FFD datasets can lead models to focus on identity-related noise rather than truly discriminative features.
+To mitigate this issue, we leverage the ID consistency provided by UniAttackData+.
+In this protocol, the model is trained on a selected subset of identities, while the remaining identities are reserved for validation and testing.
 Each identity includes all types of attacks to ensure comprehensive evaluation.

-\textbf{Cross-attack methods Protocol $P2$.} In real-world deployment scenarios, a myriad of attack methods may emerge.
-Therefore, models should not only fit to seen attack methods but must also be capable of handling unseen attack methods.
-This protocol is designed to evaluate the model's generalization ability across different attack methods.
-We adopted all identities for training and randomly selected 50\% of attack methods as the training set, 20\% as the validation set, and 30\% as the test set.
-For instance, in the case of digital attacks, we used the first seven types of digital editing face swap attacks as the training set, two types for validation, and four types for testing, in order to assess the model's performance on unseen face swap attacks.
+\textbf{Cross-attack Methods Protocol $P2$.} In real-world deployment scenarios, a wide range of attack methods may emerge.
+Therefore, models must not only perform well on known attack types but also generalize effectively to unseen ones.
+This protocol is designed to evaluate a model’s generalization capability across diverse attack methods.
+All identities are used for training, while attack methods are split randomly: 50\% for training, 20\% for validation, and 30\% for testing.
+For example, in the case of digital attacks, the first seven types of digital face, \ie, swap attacks, are used for training, two types for validation, and four types for testing, enabling us to assess the model’s ability to handle unseen face-swap attacks.

-\textbf{Cross-attack types Protocol $P3$.} In many cases, models are trained only on simpler attack types but are tested against more advanced and complex attack methods.
+\textbf{Cross-attack types Protocol $P3$.} In many cases, models are trained only on simpler attack types but are tested against more advanced and complex attack types.
 This protocol aims to assess the model's generalization ability from simpler to more sophisticated attacks.
 We trained the model using all identities, with 70\% of physical 2D attacks, digital editing, and adversarial attacks from each identity as the training set, and 30\% as the validation set.
-Physical 3D attacks and digital generative attacks were used as the test set, to evaluate the model's generalization ability on unseen, more advanced attack types.
+Physical 3D attacks and digital generative attacks were used as the test set to evaluate the model's generalization ability on unseen, more advanced attack types.

 The sample statistics for each protocol are shown in Tab.~\ref{tab:StatisticsProtocols}.
 We have detailed the number of train, dev, and test sets for each protocol, and also listed the types of spoofing contained in the subsets and their quantities.